Fact vs. Fiction: What Every Public Health Official Should Know About Free-Roaming Cats

 Fiction: Contact with cats increases the risk of several diseases, including mental illness.

-Facts: Many of the early studies on the subject, under more careful examination, have proved to be seriously flawed.13,14 More recently, large-scale longitudinal studies have challenged the findings of earlier research — finding no evidence, for example, of a link between cat ownership in early childhood and “psychotic disorders” later in life,14 and, more generally, “little evidence that T. gondii was related to increased risk of psychiatric disorder, poor impulse control, personality aberrations or neurocognitive impairment.”15
+Facts: Many of the early studies on the subject, under more careful examination, have proved to be seriously flawed.13,14 More recently, large-scale longitudinal studies have challenged the findings of earlier research — finding no evidence, for example, of a link between having a cat in early childhood and “psychotic disorders” later in life14 and, more generally, “little evidence that T. gondii was related to increased risk of psychiatric disorder, poor impulse control, personality aberrations or neurocognitive impairment.”15

-Fiction: TNR is too costly to be feasible.
+Fiction: TNVR is too costly to be feasible.

 Literature cited